 Limit cat exposure to get rid of cat allergy symptoms.
 If you already have a cat, then banish your cat to certain areas of the household.
 Under no circumstances should the cat be allowed into sleeping areas of allergy sufferers.
 Any reduction of cat shedding where you put your face will be helpful.
 This includes the laundry room, laundry baskets, hampers, drawers, walk-in closets, and any other place the cat can shed amongst fabric that will go near your face.
 On this note, do not banish your cat outdoors.
 Cats are domestic animals, and outdoor cat life expectancy is about 25 percent less than that of an indoor cat’s life expectancy.
 Cats need shelter from the elements, predators (such as roaming dogs), and from other cats that may carry diseases.

 Bathe your cat to get rid of cat allergens.
 Go directly for the source.
 Bathing a cat once or twice a week won’t hurt it.
 If you choose not to suffer from the claw-and-tooth-tornado that is a wet cat, drop him or her off at a groomer.
 Brush out long-haired cats before bathing.
-Please, only use cleaners that are specifically designed for cats, as people shampoo can cause skin problems.
+Please, only use cleaners that are specifically designed for cats (like this Cat shampoo from Oster, sold at Amazon), as people shampoo can cause skin problems.
 Aside from weekly bathing, be sure to brush the cat daily to reduce shedding around the household.
 Then, simply wipe down the cat with a damp rag.
 Daily full-submersion is not necessary to reduce allergens, though it should still be done once a week.

 Clean frequently to get rid of cat allergies.
 That nasty Fel d 1 protein sticks to cat hair, and cat hair sticks to everything.
 Especially fabrics.
 Replace fabric curtains with blinds, choose hard floors over carpeting, and vacuum everything that you can reach.
 Wipe down everything else: walls, vents, door frames, and light fixtures.
 Anything that can collect dust can also collect cat allergens.
 Harsh cleaners aren’t needed.
 A mixture of water with either vinegar or baking soda can clean just about anything well enough to reduce cat allergy symptoms.
 Don’t forget to frequently clean air filters and screens that capture airborne allergens.
 When in doubt, clean it, and it should help reduce cat allergies.